hongxiao95/3.5D-LLM-Research/ExpirementDocs/miniGPT_chatGPT_compare.md

 ```

 **miniGPT-4**

+4 + 4 + 5 = 13

+Not well formated, Tim's age is wrong.

 ```
 { “Answer”: { “Tom”:18, “Shawn”:23, “Tim”:15 }, “Explanation”:“Tom is 18 years old, Shawn is 5 years older than Tom, which is 23 years old, and Tim is 3 years younger than Shawn, which is 15 years old.” }
 ```